 BACKGROUND

 During the past years the CEPT has developed several regulatory measures to facilitate the licence exemption and the free circulation and use of GSM 900/1800 MHz and IMT-2000 terrestrial and satellite mobile terminals.
-ERC/DEC/(97)11 covers the free circulation and use of DCS-1800 equipment, ERC/DEC/(98)20 covers the license exemption of GSM-900 equipment, ERC/DEC/(98)21 covers the license exemption of DCS-1800 equipment, ERC/DEC/(00)06 covers the licensing and global circulation and use of IMT-2000 terrestrial and satellite mobile terminals, ECC/DEC/(07)04 covers the free circulation and use of mobile satellite terminals and ECC/DEC/(07)05 covers the exemption from individual licensing of land mobile satellite terminals.
+ERC/DEC/(97)11 covered the free circulation and use of DCS-1800 equipment, ERC/DEC/(98)20 covered the license exemption of GSM-900 equipment, ERC/DEC/(98)21 covered the license exemption of DCS-1800 equipment, ERC/DEC/(00)06 covered the licensing and global circulation and use of IMT-2000 terrestrial and satellite mobile terminals, ECC/DEC/(07)04 covered the free circulation and use of mobile satellite terminals and ECC/DEC/(07)05 covered the exemption from individual licensing of land mobile satellite terminals.
 A common feature for these Decisions was that each one of them relates to a specific category of radio equipment.
 In order to achieve a technology neutral approach, any reference to a special category or technology in the body of the Decision should be avoided.

 ECC Decisions are regulatory texts providing measures on significant harmonisation matters, which CEPT members are strongly recommended to follow.
 ECC Decisions of purely regulatory nature are the mechanisms for harmonisation of licensing regimes in order to facilitate the free circulation of radio equipment.
 They are aimed to provide a more efficient use of the radiofrequency spectrum and to foster the deployment of applications to meet a market demand in a harmonised manner throughout CEPT.

-Since this Decision replaces ERC/DEC/(97)11, ERC/DEC/(98)20, ERC/DEC/(98)21, ERC/DEC/(00)06, ECC/DEC/07(04) and ECC/DEC/(07)05 they shall be withdrawn two years after this Decision enters into force.
+Since this Decision replaces ERC/DEC/(97)11, ERC/DEC/(98)20, ERC/DEC/(98)21, ERC/DEC/(00)06, ECC/DEC/07(04) and ECC/DEC/(07)05 they were withdrawn in June 2014 (two years after this Decision entered into force).

-The terrestrial and satellite mobile terminals under the scope of this Decision operate within the frequency bands designated in the following Decisions: ERC/DEC/(94)01, ERC/DEC/(97)02, ERC/DEC/(95)03, ECC/DEC/(05)05, ECC/DEC/(06)01, ECC/DEC/(06)09, ECC/DEC/(06)13, ECC/DEC/(09)02, ECC/DEC/(09)03 and ECC/DEC/(11)06.
+The terrestrial and satellite mobile terminals under the scope of this Decision operate within the frequency bands designated in the following Decisions: ERC/DEC/(94)01, ERC/DEC/(97)02, ERC/DEC/(95)03, ECC/DEC/(05)05, ECC/DEC/(06)01, ECC/DEC/(06)09, ECC/DEC/(06)13, ECC/DEC/(09)02, ECC/DEC/(09)03, ECC/DEC/(11)06, ECC/DEC/(14)02 and ECC/DEC/(15)01.

 REQUIREMENT FOR AN ECC DECISION